 Don’t let yourself be guided by what other people say.
-Read the rest of this article and see how social media advertising really works.
+Here are 50 of the top stats showing how effect social media advertising really is.

 1. In 2016, Facebook made $26.2 billion dollars in revenue from their ads system, 95% of their total revenue.
 It also boasts a massive $19.81 average revenue per user in the U.S. and Canada. – Techcrunch